QuantConnect/lean-cli/README.md

 Log in with a QuantConnect account.

 ```
-Usage: login [OPTIONS]
+Usage: lean login [OPTIONS]

   Log in with a QuantConnect account.

   If user id or API token is not provided an interactive prompt will show.

-  Credentials are stored in ~/.lean/credentials and are removed upon running
+  Credentials are stored in ~/.lean/credentials and are removed upon running `lean logout`.
-  `lean logout`.

 Options:
   -u, --user-id TEXT    QuantConnect.com user id